 One Reason to Consider Employment Practices Liability Insurance

 The #MeToo movement has spread across the globe since gaining traction in Hollywood, and small business owners should see it as a wake-up call for preventing sexual harassment in the workplace.
+This is where Employment Practices Liability Insurance or EPLI comes in.

 In wake of the #MeToo movement, awareness of sexual harassment has increased, but not necessarily at small businesses.
 Unlike their larger counterparts, small businesses are more vulnerable to sexual harassment claims because they’re less likely to have formal workplace policies in place.